 Prescribed Herbivory

-Assign a trained supervisor or herder who is knowledgeable about prescribed herbivory livestock behavior, local vegetation, and environmental sensitivities.
-The supervisor shall remain on-site during grazing operations to monitor prescribed herbivory activity and ensure adherence to the prescribed herbivory plan.
+Assign a trained supervisor or herder who is knowledgeable about prescribed herbivory animal behavior, local vegetation, and environmental sensitivities.
+The supervisor shall conduct on-site monitoring during prescribed herbivory operations to ensure adherence to the prescribed herbivory plan and address any water quality concerns as they arise.

-Establish and adhere to livestock density limits based on vegetation type and terrain that will prevent overgrazing and land degradation.
+Establish and adhere to herd density limits based on vegetation type and terrain that will prevent overgrazing and land degradation from prescribed herbivory.

-Exclude grazing in areas where the vegetation is at risk of being reduced to bare soil.
+Exclude prescribed herbivory in areas where the vegetation is at risk of being reduced to bare soil.
 Ensure that ground cover remains sufficient to prevent soil erosion and protect water quality.

 Implement rotational grazing to prevent overgrazing and soil compaction.

-Introduce livestock into the project area herbivoryonly after a quarantine period of at least 72 hours offsite, during which they should be fed only commercially produced bulk feed or agricultural crops.
+For animals introduced into the project area for the primary purpose of fire fuel reduction prescribed herbivory, introduce animals only after a quarantine period of at least 72 hours offsite, during which they should be fed only commercially produced bulk feed or agricultural crops.
 This is to prevent the introduction of non-native plant species through seed contamination.
 Alternatively, the Discharger may demonstrate that the animals are relocated from a location without any additional invasive species compared to the project site.

-Ensure animals are healthy, well-nourished, and free of internal and external parasites before and during the grazing period.
+Ensure animals are healthy, well-nourished, and free of internal and external parasites before and during the prescribed herbivory period.

 Do not conduct prescribed herbivory activities during a rain event, within 24 hours of a Predicted Rain Event, or when soils are wet, saturated, or subject to compaction.

-Contain livestock in designated areas identified in work plans and away from areas of flowing or standing water and areas with sensitive resources.
-Conduct regular checks to ensure that containment measures are intact, and livestock have not breached designated boundaries.
+Contain animals in designated areas identified in work plans and away from areas of flowing or standing water and areas with sensitive resources.
+Conduct regular checks to ensure that containment measures are intact, and animals have not breached designated boundaries.

-Provide livestock access to clean, off-stream water sources such as troughs or wells to reduce the reliance on natural waterbodies and minimize streambank damage.
+Provide animals access to clean, off-stream water sources such as troughs or wells to reduce the reliance on natural waterbodies and minimize streambank damage.

 Herbicides

+Herbicide formulations applied within waters of the state and riparian areas shall be approved and currently registered for aquatic use in the State of California.

-Herbicide application shall be limited to invasive species management and is not permitted within 25 feet of any surface water Only hand application of herbicides is permitted.
+Only targeted hand application of herbicides is permitted; broadcast or aerial application of herbicides is not permitted.

 Herbicide application is prohibited under the following conditions: in winds that exceed seven miles per hour, during a rain event, or within 24 hours of a Predicted Rain Event.

 The Discharger or practitioner applying herbicides must have all necessary state and local applicator licenses.
 Herbicide application must comply with all laws and regulations, including any applicable Basin Plan requirements, pertaining to storage, use, and application.
 Herbicides shall be used only in a context where all treatment methods are considered, and various methods are used individually or in concert to maximize the benefits while reducing undesirable effects and applying the lowest legal effective application rate, unless site-specific analysis determines a lower rate is needed to reduce non-target impacts.
+Treatment with herbicides shall be done in accordance with integrated pest management (IPM) strategies wherever possible.
 Treat only the minimum area necessary for effective control.

 Herbicides must be mixed and applied in conformance with the product label and manufacturer’s directions.